Zip Codes: 90038, 90046, 90048, 90069

 -West Hollywood West

 West Hollywood, sometimes referred to as Weho by its residents, is a creative, energetic, and walkable modern city.
-In the past ten years West Hollywood has gentrified like crazy!
-Today, West Hollywood is one of the priciest medium size home neighborhoods in LA.
+In the past ten years, the area has gentrified like crazy!
+Today, it is one of the priciest medium size home neighborhoods in LA.
 The city has a large annual budget surplus (unlike the city of LA), which it aggressively reinvests in programs and infrastructure.
 A few recent city projects include: the makeover of Santa Monica Blvd – $34M completed 2001, the West Hollywood Library- $64M completed 2011, and the West Hollywood Park -$80M 2017

-There are very few families with children in West Hollywood (maybe only 5-10% of population) however I think that trend is changing.
+There are very few families with children in this particular area, (maybe only 5-10% of population) however I think that trend is changing.
 Many families are discovering how nice a place West Hollywood is to live.

 People in West Hollywood take a lot of pride in their community.
 They have a pride festival each year, that is open for anyone to attend, that is a celebration of being yourself.
 There is also an annual Halloween Festival that is one of the biggest street festivals in the US- West Hollywood knows how to party!